RU09342/lab-3-interrupts-and-timers-Bradyt4/Button Interrupt/README.md

 an interrupt.
 This project simply used a interrupt to stop the main function of the processor to XOR the output of the LED, either toggling it on or off.

+## Usage
+* Once the board specific code has been loaded onto the proccessor, each press of the designated button will toggle the LED on the board.

 ## Devices
 * MSP430G2553
 * MSP430FR2311